jingsting/impac/CONTRIBUTING.md

     c) What you expected the output to be <br>
     d) Information about what device you produced this behavior on <br>
   ### Suggesting improvements
-   * Our application is always looking to add new features and improve our code base
+   * Our application is always looking to add new features and to improve our code base
    * Please tells us about your idea in the feature request option under the issue tracker.
 Be sure to include: <br>
      a) Description of the new feature <br>
      b) What problem your feature is related to <br>